nss-daytime-cohort-63/Holiday-Road-Opry/Order.md

 <!-- Shows attractions (bizarreries) in a drop-down -->

 To-Do's
-10. Fetcher and getter for eateries
+10. Create eateriesDropDown fx, import into HolidayRoad
-11. Create eateriesDropDown fx, import into HolidayRoad
+11. Create fetcher and getter for parks, create parksDropdown fx, import into HolidayRoad
-12. Change Settings.js to
-        export let access = {
-            }

 #.
 Fetcher and getter for db.json